Informed Consent for the Orthodontic Patient

 General Health Problems

-General health problems such as bone, blood or endocrine disorders, and many prescription and non-prescription drugs (including bisphosphonates) can affect your orthodontic treatment.
+General health problems such as bone, blood, or endocrine disorders, and many prescription and non-prescription drugs (including bisphosphonates), can affect your orthodontic treatment.
 It is imperative that you inform your orthodontist of any changes in your general health status.

 Use of Tobacco Products

-Smoking or chewing tobacco has been shown to increase the risk of gum disease and interferes with healing after oral surgery.
-Tobacco users are also more prone to oral cancer, gum recession, and delayed tooth movement during orthodontic treatment.
+Smoking or chewing tobacco has been shown to increase the risk of gum disease and interfere with healing after oral surgery.
+Tobacco users are more prone to oral cancer, gum recession, and delayed tooth movement during orthodontic treatment.
 If you use tobacco, you must carefully consider the possibility of a compromised orthodontic result.

 Temporary Anchorage Devices